Ivydene Gardens Home: Page 1 of 2 |

 This website is being created by Chris Garnons-Williams of Ivydene Horticultural Services from it's start in 2005.
 I am requesting free colour photographs of any plants grown in or sold in the United Kingdom to add to the plants in the Plant Photographic Galleries and Butterfly photographs for the Butterfly on Plant Photographic Galleries. |

 Site design and content copyright ©April 2007.
 Page structure amended October 2012.
-Page structure changed February 2020 for pages concerning Trees in pavements alongside roads in Madeira.
-Chris Garnons-Williams. |
+Page structure changed February 2019 for pages concerning Trees in pavements alongside roads in Madeira.
+Chris Garnons-Williams.
+DISCLAIMER: Links to external sites are provided as a courtesy to visitors.
+Ivydene Horticultural Services are not responsible for the content and/or quality of external web sites linked from this site. |

 It should be remembered that nothing is sold from this educational site, it simply tries to give you the best advice on what to use and where to get it (About Chris Garnons-Williams page details that no payment or commision to or from any donor of photos or adverts I place on the site in the Useful Data or other sections is made to Chris Garnons-Williams or Ivydene Horticultural Services).
 This website is a hobby and not for direct commercial gain for Ivydene Horticultural Services.
 There is no Google Adscenes or Search Facility in this website.
-The information on this site is usually Verdana 14pt text and all is in tabular form.
+The information on this site is usually Verdana 14pt text (from December 2023, this is being changed from 14pt to 10pt) and all is in tabular form.
 This can be downloaded and sorted using WORD or other word-processing software into the order that you personally require, especially for soil subsidence, the Companion Planting Tables and the pages in the Plants section.
 This would be suitable for use in education as well.
 I put jokes in at various places to give you a smile. |

 |